stomt/gulp-modular/README.md

 ## Deploy
  - `mavenDeploy` creates a maven package and uploads it to a custom repository.
  - `mavenInstall` creates a snapshot maven package and installs it on the local machine.
+ - `gitDeploy` saves the compiled files in a specified git branch and pushes this branch.